-The Executive Agency for Small and Medium-sized Enterprises (EISMEA) has been set-up by the European Commission to manage on its behalf several EU programmes.
-As an executive agency of the European Commission, the Agency manages significant parts of COSME.
-It ensures that actions funded under this programme deliver results and provide the Commission with valuable input for its policy tasks.
-Following the Commission decision to delegated substantial tasks of the programme management under COSME to an executive agency, the EISMEA took over this responsibility for the Erasmus for Young Entrepreneurs programme as from 2014.
+The European Innovation Council and SMEs Executive Agency (EISMEA) has been set-up by the European Commission to manage on its behalf several EU programmes.
+As an executive agency of the European Commission, the Agency manages significant parts of actions supporting SMEs and entrepreneurship, such as COSME and SMP (Single Market Programme).
+It ensures that actions funded under these programmes deliver results and provide the Commission with valuable input for its policy tasks.
+Following the Commission decision to delegated substantial tasks of programme management , the EISMEA is responsible for the management of the Erasmus for Young Entrepreneurs programme since 2014.